alexch/files/README.md

       end
     end

-    files.root           # returns the path to the temporary directory, creating it if necessary
+    @files.root           # returns the path to the temporary directory, creating it if necessary

 ## Usage (bare function mode)